 The quality of transformers is characterized by effects covering a wide range of physics: electromagnetic efficiency, electric and magnetic losses, stray fields, heating, and even noise emission.
 Discover how multiphysics simulation can help you predict the performance of transformers.

 The basic requirement for the design of electrical machines like motors, generators, and brakes is a fundamental understanding of EM forces and torque.
-In this session, we compare several methods of calculation regarding their accuracy and suitability.
+In this session, we discuss and compare the pros and cons of several methods of calculation.

 This event has ended.
 Visit the event calendar to view upcoming events.